Promotion & Tenure: A Guide for Faculty

 The promotion and tenure review process occurs on an annual cycle, with awards of promotion and tenure taking effect on September 1 of the year following application.
 Faculty are evaluated for promotion or tenure based on the criteria established by their career track.
 Our information guide is updated regularly and intended to provide transparency and assist faculty members in planning for and successfully achieving promotion and/or tenure.

 We also host an annual program to explain the promotion and tenure process and share the slides from the most recent session online.
+The 2020 program has been postponed until further notice due to COVID-19.

 - Faculty Promotion and Tenure Program (PowerPoint) (from April 2019)